One hundred years ago, Middlebury resolved “to conduct a School of English at the Inn next summer.”

 Stepping forward as Centennial challengers are Bread Loaf dean Emily Bartels, former director Jim Maddox, longtime faculty members Lucy Maddox and Andrea Lunsford, Middlebury trustee Roxanne McCormick Leighton ’67, trustee Ted Truscott ’83, and Kathy O’Connor Truscott ’83.

 Bread Loaf Centennial Journal

-In celebration of the idea that sparked the Bread Loaf School of English one hundred years ago, the creativity that is ignited each summer at Bread Loaf's campuses, and the imagination that will fuel our next one hundred years, we're asking alumni, current students, and faculty to contribute their creative work to our online, multimedia Centennial journal.
+In celebration of the idea that sparked the Bread Loaf School of English one hundred years ago, the creativity that is ignited each summer at Bread Loaf’s campuses, and the imagination that will fuel our next one hundred years, we asked alumni, current students, and faculty to contribute their creative work to our online, multimedia Centennial journal.

 International Bread Loaf T-Shirt Day

 Nearly one hundred years ago, Middlebury College’s board of trustees voted to open a school of English on the Bread Loaf campus.
 And we’re so glad they did.
-We’re commemorating that date, August 31, 1919, by instituting the first-ever International Bread Loaf T-Shirt Day.
+We commemorated that date, August 31, 1919, by instituting the first-ever International Bread Loaf T-Shirt Day.

-We’re asking all Bread Loafers around the country and the world to celebrate the founding of Bread Loaf by joining us in wearing their favorite Bread Loaf t-shirts on August 31, 2019.
+Bread Loafers around the country and the world celebrated the founding of Bread Loaf by joining us in wearing their favorite Bread Loaf t-shirts on August 31, 2019.